Personal Website of Claire Grace Watson, B.A., M.S.T., Shield Guide

 Messenger, Divine - Humanity will receive "angels as guides."
 (The Tripartite Tractate, Gnostic papyri) The Divine Messenger is a celestial being in whom divine and human qualities are combined; an angel or spirit guide.
 First described in the ancient Persian religion, the Divine Messenger is the entity upon whom the Egyptian Hermes, the Roman Mercury and the alchemical Mercurius are based.
 The Gnostic Jesus said there is forgiveness for those who blaspheme the Savior and/or God, but none for those who blaspheme the Holy Spirit.

-The Messengers appear as beings with multiple forms, not as pluralities but as single representations of multiplicities.
+In ancient accounts of them, the Messengers appear as beings with multiple forms, not as pluralities but as single representations of multiplicities.
 By experiencing the Divine Messenger, a person receives a foretaste and assurance of ultimate union with an angelic, heavenly counterpart.
+I call them shapeshifters because of this ability of theirs to be multiplicities.
+But according to them they are the Atlanteans, the Reptile Race who are always in the "process of becoming," and so they acquire the Reptilian nature because it gives them the best chance to instantly shift into what they are becoming in the moment.

 The Persians believed in a parallelism between the macrocosm and the microcosm, in which the Divine Messenger is significant.
 The Supreme Divinity on high rediscovers itself scattered among the population and throughout the universe.
 At the same time, an analogous relationship develops between the heavenly primordial Man and the Divine Messenger, who functions as a savior.